TTrahan33/bikeshare_project/README.md

 Python program that uses numpy and pandas to answer questions about bikeshare data for 3 major cities (contained in 3 csv files).
 This is a command line interface program that asks for user input to create the query against the csv selected.
+Based on user input, this program will calculate basic statistics for bikeshare data for the city selected (New York City, Washington, Chicago).
+The csv records were provided by Udacity and are not included in the remote repository.

 ### Files used
 Include the files used